anaishowland/fitness-app/README.md

 ## License

-This project is licensed under the MIT License. # fitness-app
+This project is licensed under the MIT License.
-# fitness-app
-# fitness-app
-# fitness-app